HTML has links - PDF has Authentication

 (10) A portable fire extinguisher, with a basic minimum extinguisher rating of 10 BC, must be installed in the cab or at the machinery housing.
 Additional requirements relating to portable fire extinguishers can be found in WAC 296-800-300.

 (a) Cabs must be designed with a form of adjustable ventilation and method for clearing the windshield for maintaining visibility and air circulation.
-Examples of means for adjustable ventilation include air conditioner or window that can be opened (for ventilation and air circulation); examples of means for maintaining visibility include heater (for preventing windshield icing), defroster, fan, windshield wiper.
+Examples of means for adjustable ventilation include air conditioner or window that can be opened (for ventilation and air circulation); examples of means for maintaining visibility include heater (for preventing windshield icing), defroster, fan, or windshield wiper;

 (b) Cab doors (swinging, sliding) must be designed to prevent inadvertent opening or closing while traveling or operating the machine.
 Swinging doors adjacent to the operator must open outward.
-Sliding operator doors must open rearward.
+Sliding operator doors must open rearward;

 (c) Windows.

 (i) The cab must have windows in front and on both sides of the operator.
-Forward vertical visibility must be sufficient to give the operator a view of the boom point at all times.
+Forward vertical visibility must be sufficient to give the operator a view of the boom point at all times;

 (iii) Windows must be of safety glass or material with similar optical and safety properties that introduce no visible distortion or otherwise obscure visibility that interferes with the safe operation of the equipment.